 Rather than persevering with change sets, many teams have turned to third-party tools like Gearset in order to boost their deployment success rates and slash deployment times.
 In this corner of the ecosystem, Gearset and others have been making the case for DevOps - and Salesforce has now thrown its full weight behind us.

 Salesforce now advocates for version control and other pillars of a mature DevOps process, underlining the importance of graduating from traditional org-to-org development.
 Thousands of developers and admins are already using solutions like Gearset to manage complete DevOps workflows and enjoy the benefits of shorter release cycles, but DevOps Center will start many more on the path towards source-driven development.
-You can read our previous post to find out more about what will and won’t be available in DevOps Center on its release.

 Backup and Restore